ArkEcosystem/core/.github/PULL_REQUEST_TEMPLATE.md

 ## Summary

 <!--
 Describe the big picture of your changes here to communicate to the maintainers why we should accept this pull request.
-If it fixes a bug or resolves a feature request, be sure to reference that issue with a keyword. https://help.github.com/en/articles/closing-issues-using-keywords
+If it fixes a bug or resolves a feature request, be sure to reference the issue with a keyword. https://help.github.com/en/articles/closing-issues-using-keywords
 -->

 ## What kind of change does this PR introduce?